eko/FeedBundle/README.md

 --------

  * Generate XML feeds (RSS & Atom formats)
+ * Easy to configure & use
  * Items based on your entities
  * Add groups of items
  * Add enclosure media tags
  * Read XML feeds and populate your Symfony entities
- * Easy to configurate & use
- * Available on packagist (to install via composer)
  * Dump your feeds into a file via a Symfony console command

 Installation